zekesiegman/4300-Project/README.md

     adding and removing a product to your cart, and checking out by providing payment info
     - user password and credit card number are both encrypted by the system
  - The project was tested on chrome for Windows 10
- - We used the Django MVC framework with additional libraries of bootstrap 5, crispy-forms, and cryptography
+ - We used the Django MVC framework with additional libraries of bootstrap 5 for css styling and cryptography for encrypting card numbers
- - Django does not offer much starter code other than creating the initial files for settings, urls, models, and views
+ - Django does not offer much starter code other than creating the blank files for settings, urls, models, and views
  - We filled in these starter files with our backend code and added our own HTML pages, everything on the site (other than the built in admin page) is 100% our own work and code
  - Folder structure: